Preparation and Characterization of Thin Arsenic Targets for Stacked-Target Experiments: Target Characterization

 Typically, this type of overall effective self-shielding factor for a mixed neutron spectrum is composed from $G_{th}$ and its epithermal equivalent $G_{epi}$ and can be applied to bare target irradiation measurements \cite{Chilian2008}.
-Unfortunately, theoretical calculations for $G_{epi}$ are environment dependent and contain important alterations according to the current unknowns at the McClellan site \cite{DeCorte1989,Yucel2004,DeCorte1979,Eastwood1962,Jovanovic1985,Karadag2003,Dung2003}.
-Therefore, our new empirical calibration approach aims to isolate and still calculate this overall effective self-shielding factor when detailed reactor parameter information is not available.
+Unfortunately, theoretical calculations for $G_{epi}$ are environment-dependent and contain inputs reliant on the current spectrum- and location-specific unknown factors at the McClellan site \cite{DeCorte1989,Yucel2004,DeCorte1979,Eastwood1962,Jovanovic1985,Karadag2003,Dung2003}.
+Therefore, our new empirical calibration approach aims to isolate and calculate this overall effective self-shielding factor when detailed flux characterizations not available.